 These logs as stools work for adults, too, and can provide a real forest feel to your yard.
 And who doesn’t need more seating options for enjoying the outdoors?

-Log end tables can cost several hundred dollars from popular retailers, but you can make one yourself with this DIY Tutorial (you’ll need a chainsaw and a sander).
+Log end tables can cost several hundred dollars from popular retailers, but you can make one yourself (you’ll need a chainsaw and a sander).

 It’s also fairly easy to turn a tree stump into a seat.